Jeanhwea/Practice/README.md

-fuzl
+Practice
 ======

-a practice code repository
+a practice code repository for my c codes